 Orgui d'U San Petru, a granite jewel of Bavella

-Orgui d'u San Petru (St. Peter's Organ Pipes) is an aesthetic crag lying East to Col de Bavella, close to Tafunata di Paliri majestic North Face.
+Orgui d'u San Petru (meaning St. Peter's Organ Pipes) is an aesthetic crag lying East to Col de Bavella, close to Tafunata di Paliri majestic North Face.
 Its West side is a compact cliff of first-class pink granite; West face shows several mighty pillars – the “Orgui” - on which some climbing routes had been realized.

 The main entrance into Bavella group is Bavella Pass mt.
 1211.